Batch and multi-order picking

-To learn more about the picking methods, take a look at the picking documentation.
-The fulfillment developer docs hold more information about creating pick jobs, defining picking methods, and API usage.
+For more information on picking methods, refer to the picking documentation.
+The Developer Docs provide detailed information on creating pick jobs, defining picking methods, and API usage.

 No tasks selected